julian-swart/big_rock/README.md

   - Average time fighting a fish

   - The businesses/job titles of the owners of the boats.
-I think it would be interesting to see how these people make their money.
+I think it would be interesting to see how these people make a living.